 Several studies have found children who spend more time outdoors have a lower risk of myopia.
 While some report that looking into the distance could be important, others say exposure to outdoor light is key.

-If we notice these negative effects, our children are experiencing them, too.
+If we notice these negative effects in ourselves, our children are experiencing them, too.
 And they may not know what’s causing it or how to deal with it.

 Digital Eye Strain Effects Are Amplified in Children